jimniels/blog/src/client/posts/2015-10-05-reading-notes-october.md

 Later in the interview he talks about his relationship with his album producer how well they work together and compliment one another:

 > We’re a perfect match because he’s a good engineer but he’s got infinite patience.
 I’m a neophite, in a recording I’m not technical at all, so I need someone to sit there with me while I think about what I want to think about and who doesn’t engage me with what he wants to do, but just does what he wants to do.
-Some engineers are ambitious and want to talk about what they want to do, ”I’m going to do this, I’m going to do that, can we do this?”.
-I need somebody that’s much more ... patient.
+Some engineers are ambitious and want to talk about what they want to do, “I’m going to do this, I’m going to do that, can we do this?”.
+I need somebody that’s much more...patient.
 Someone who’s almost passive and who will allow me to move things around and turn the balances upside down.
-And things may remain out of balance for long periods of time and then [i’ll bring them back] ...
-In a funny way, we’re bystanders to each others’ work.
+And things may remain out of balance for long periods of time and then [i’ll bring them back]...In a funny way, we’re bystanders to each others’ work.

 I love this idea he expresses about allowing yourself (and having your producer, co-worker, boss, etc. allow you) to put things out of order to discover possibilities so when you arrive at the final product, you know there’s no other way the thing could be because you’ve explored all possible permutations.